nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 # Versioned API

 The CMR Service-Bridge REST API is versioned.
-By default, the most recent version of the API is accessed when a request is submitted without specificing the desired version.
-Currently, this is `v2.1`.
+By default, the most recent version of the API is accessed when a request is submitted without specifying the desired version.
+Currently, this is `v3`.

 To request a specific version of the REST API, you must send an additional header in your request to CMR Service-Bridge.